-- educational program for a student with a disability and, if necessary, dispute such decisions.
+- Problem-solving team.
+A general education team established at the local level, whose name may vary, with the purpose to problem solve regarding the educational needs of any student.
+Procedures, meeting schedules, and team membership are established locally.
+The team is likely to include general educators and administrators and could include counselors, specialists, and special education personnel.
+Parent participation is valuable, but not required. - Procedural safeguards.
+The requirements of Part B of the IDEA that are designed to allow a parent/adult student to participate meaningfully in decisions concerning an appropriate educational program for a student with a disability and, if necessary, dispute such decisions.
 Also referred to as special education rights. - Professional development.
 High-quality comprehensive programs that are essential to ensure that persons responsible for the education or transition of students with disabilities possess the skills necessary to address the educational and related needs of these students.
 These should be scientifically-based and reflect successful practices including strategies for recruiting, hiring, preparing and retaining personnel. - Public expense.
 When a district or public agency either pays for the full cost of an evaluation or special education services or ensures that it is otherwise provided at no cost to the parent; for example, through joint agreements with other state agencies. - Reading components.
 The term "reading" means a complex system of deriving meaning from print that requires all of the following skills, which are the essential components of reading instruction: (1) Phonemic awareness: The skills and knowledge to understand how phonemes, or speech sounds, are connected to print; (2) Phonics: The ability to decode unfamiliar words; (3) Reading fluency: The ability to read fluently; (4) Vocabulary development: Sufficient background information and vocabulary to foster reading comprehension; and (5) Reading comprehension: The development of appropriate active strategies to construct meaning from print. - Reading comprehension.
 For the purpose of specific learning disability eligibility, refers to the ability to understand and make meaning of written text and includes a multifaceted set of skills.
 Reading comprehension is influenced by oral language development including new vocabulary acquisition, listening comprehension, working memory, application of comprehension-monitoring strategies, and understanding of text structure including titles, paragraphing, illustrations, and other details.
 Reading comprehension is significantly affected by basic reading skills. - Reading fluency.
 For the purpose of specific learning disability eligibility, refer to the ability to read words and text accurately, using age-appropriate chunking strategies and a repertoire of sight words, and with appropriate rate, phrasing, and expression (prosody).
-Reading fluency facilitates reading comprehension. - Reasonable measures.
-A combination of recorded written and/or oral documentation to meet notification requirements of the district to parents/adult students. - Reasonable time.
-A period of ten (10) calendar days unless there are exceptional circumstances that warrant a shortened period of time such as an emergency or disciplinary meeting. - Reevaluation.
-A periodic evaluation conducted at least every three years, or more frequently if conditions warrant, or if the student's parent or teacher requests an evaluation of a student already identified as eligible for services under the IDEA.
-Reevaluations may
+Reading fluency facilitates reading comprehension.